ffund/intro-ml-tss21/slides/2-linear.md

 ::: notes

-Each iteration is now only $O(d)$, but we may need more iterations.
-However, as long as we need fewer than $n$ iterations, we come out ahead.
+Each iteration is now only $O(d)$, but we may need more iterations than for gradient descent.
+However, in many cases we still come out ahead (especially if $n$ is large!).

 See supplementary notes for an analysis of the number of iterations needed.